00sapo/OpenEWLD/README.md

 -   add path to authors directory
 -   switch to extraction from data dumps no connection required
 -   add auto language detection
+-   correct measure numbering after removing emtpy measures
+-   solve bug on key signatures setting: no key signature is saved if setted in highest object hierarchy
+-   solve bug on time signatures: method getTimeSignatures() returns '4/4' by default
 -   ...

 ### Database creation